 Master of Arts in Theology

-Since 2017, 52 seminarians have earned the Master of Divinity degree and of those, 15 (29%) also received the Master of Arts in Theology degree.
-Ninety-three percent of the seminarians that earned the MA in Theology degree were ordained in the Roman Catholic Priesthood.
-Eighty-seven percent of students that completed the degree since 2017 chose the coursework option instead of the thesis option.
+Since 2017, 57 seminarians have earned the Master of Divinity degree and of those, 17 (30%) also received the Master of Arts in Theology degree.
+Eighty-nine percent of the seminarians that earned the MA in Theology degree were ordained in the Roman Catholic Priesthood.
+Seventy-four percent of students that completed the degree since 2017 chose the coursework option instead of the thesis option.
 The coursework option is no longer available, only the thesis option (effective 2021).
 Graduates must have a GPA greater than 3.0 and successfully defend their thesis.

-Table 2: MA in Theology graduate statistics last five years.
+Table 2: MA in Theology graduate statistics last seven years.